 Please let me know.
 I have delayed scheduling a much needed pap smear for fear of embarrassment.

 Having a relative stranger or anyone who's not an intimate sexual partner examine private parts of your body may be uncomfortable and embarrassing, especially when you think those private parts don't fit the norm.
 In your case, though, it may be more beneficial to put mind over matter.
 If it makes a difference, most health care professionals have seen body treatments a lot more "radical" than your shave.
 Why, some need look no further than their own mirror (crazy tattoo, perhaps?).
 Though it may be believed that having no pubic hair is common, a recent study suggests that there isn't one pubic hair "style" that is most common or "normal" among all women.
 Age, however, does seem to be a factor in prevalence.
-In the study, more than half of the women ages 18-24 reported going bare at least once in the past month.
+In the study, more than half of the women ages 18 to 24 reported going bare at least once in the past month.
 Older women were less likely to remove all of their pubic hair, which might suggest that it's a relatively new practice.
 Regardless of the amount of hair you have "down there", it's no reason to forego visits to your health care provider.

 Health care providers go through rigorous training throughout their schooling and career, which gives them a firsthand introduction to just about every kind of disease and bodily function.
 Not only that, it's likely that they've treated thousands of patients during their career which means that they've certainly seen their share of unique body art, adornments, "enhancements," etc., including shaved pubic hair.
 Regardless of the unique characteristics of their patients' conditions or physical features, health care providers are bound by law and their medical code of ethics to care for you, respect you, and keep your personal information confidential.